Frequently Asked Questions

 How much does it cost?

 Generally, there are no filing fees for most applications lodged with the Queensland Industrial Relations Commission.
-However, the exceptions are: (a) an application made by an employee, under section 74 of the Act, for reinstatement; and (b) an application made by a party or inspector, under section 276, to amend or declare void a contract or part of a contract.
-The fee to file these applications is $69.60.
+However, the exceptions are: (a) an application made by a party or inspector, under section 471 of the Act, to amend or declare void (wholly or partly) a contract $51.50; and (b) an application for directions, as mentioned in section 552 of the Act, relating to an application mentioned in paragraph (a) $18.10.
+The total fee to file these applications is $69.60.
+For further fees see Schedule 1.

 What other costs will I face, other than the filing fee?

-In relation to matters under the Industrial Relations Act 1999 it does not cost you any more money unless you file further interlocutory applications or purchase a transcript of the proceedings.
+In relation to matters under the Industrial Relations Act 2016 it does not cost you any more money unless you purchase a transcript of the proceedings.
+To search or inspect a filed document $5.00; to photocopy a filed document 50c for each page.
 Each party pays their own costs in relation to preparation of their case, unless the Commissioner or Industrial Magistrate orders.

 Will it cost me to get any witnesses to the hearing?